octo-technology-downunder/octolog/notes.md

  * lots of Cloudformation
  * integration s3/cloudfront is okayish (need to setup cache control at every level)
  * how to enable caching with classic lambda ?
 Can we access the cache header ?
+ * possible to add nested document in root document
+ * impossible to create indexes on nested fields